AEADataEditor/aea-de-guidance/Requested_information.md

 ## Programs
 We **strongly suggest**
 - a clear documentation of all code (within the code/script files themselves, and through a README)
+  - it should be clear from the code (and/or the README) where to find the information contained in **each table, figure, and in-text number**.
 - provision of a master script ("master do file", "make file") and a description of how to run or invoke the master script in the README
 - identification of all pre-requisites (data, code, programs, software, possibly operating system)
 - (optionally, but useful) a record of how long the code sequence is expected to run - it will help potential replicators to know how to long to expect the programs to run